sasasqt/franka_rope/readme.md

 - for reproducibility: test the code after cleaning the cache + data

 # misc
+## speed up dev
+test the snippet code via
+- vs code extension in omniverse isaac sim and isaac sim extension in vscode
+- the builtin script editor in isaac sim

 ## install isaac-sim on a remote (linux) workstation
 :: login and local port forwarding